Bluefins 15yrs+ Retention Trend (2021–2025)

 regular training without competition demands

-Each Fitness swimmer represents a saved dropout — someone who might have otherwise left the sport completely.
+Each Fitness swimmer represents a saved dropout — a young person who has remained active rather than leaving the sport altogether.

 The Role of Junior Masters in Teenage Retention